Alfonso Rivas Player Props: Pirates vs. Brewers

-On Saturday, Alfonso Rivas (on the back of going 3-for-5 with a triple, a home run and three RBI) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 7:10 PM ET.
+On Sunday, Alfonso Rivas (coming off going 0-for-3) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Brandon Woodruff.
+First pitch is at 2:10 PM ET.

-In his previous game, he collected three RBI (going 3-for-5 with a triple and a home run) against the Brewers.
+He had a hitless showing in his most recent game (0-for-3) against the Brewers.

 Alfonso Rivas Game Info & Props vs. the Brewers